GetDKAN/dkan/docs/components/datastore.rst

 Datastore
 ===============

-The Datastore component allow users to parse and save CSV files into database tables, allowing users to query them through a public API.
+When you create a dataset with resources, DKAN is reading the data directly from the resource file or API.

-When you create a dataset with resources DKAN is reading this data directly from the file or API you added as a resource.
+The Datastore component provides an option for you to parse CSV files and save the data into database tables.
+This allows users to query the data through a public API.

-To get the fullest functionality possible out of your datasets, you should add your CSV resources to the datastore.
+So by adding your CSV resources to the datastore, you are getting the fullest functionality possible out of your datasets.

 Importing Resources
 ---------------